MduduziNdlovu-dev/advice-generator/README.md

 Going forward, I’d love to:

-- Add animations for that extra ✨wow✨ factor.
-- Implement local storage so users can save their favorite advice pieces.
 - Maybe even turn this into an *Advice-a-Day* widget for my future projects!

 ### 📚 Useful Resources